History of Cade Cunningham in Timeline

 October 25, 2023: Game-High 30 Points in Season Opener

-On July 10, 2024, Cade Cunningham signed a five-year, $224 million contract extension with the Pistons.
+On July 10, 2024, the Pistons signed Cade Cunningham to a five-year, $224 million contract extension.

-November 8, 2024: Triple-Double and Game-Winning Shot vs Hawks
+November 8, 2024: Triple-Double and Game-Winning Floater vs Hawks

-On November 8, 2024, Cade Cunningham put up a triple-double with 22 points, 11 rebounds, and 13 assists alongside a game-winning floater in a 122–121 win over the Atlanta Hawks.
+On November 8, 2024, Cade Cunningham recorded a triple-double with 22 points, 11 rebounds, and 13 assists alongside a game-winning floater in a 122–121 win over the Atlanta Hawks.

-In 2025, Cade Cunningham was named an NBA All-Star for the first time.
+In 2025, Cade Cunningham was named as a NBA All-Star and to an All-NBA Team for the first time.